Manage a Team

 • A high-value watch to thank an employee for their many years of service

-Different companies use different methods to calculate bonus pay based on their industry and specific business.
+Small businesses use different methods to calculate bonus pay based on their industry and specific business.
 Here are some common ones:

-Bonus Pay as a Sales Commission
+Bonus pay as a sales commission

-For example, if you made $10,000 in sales and the commission rate is 5%, the calculation would be: $10,000 x 0.05 = $500.
+For example, if an employee makes $10,000 in sales and the bonus or commission rate is 5%, the calculation would be: $10,000 x 0.05 = $500.

-Bonus Pay as a Percent of Salary
+Bonus pay as a percent of salary

-For instance, if an employee earns $50,000 per year and the bonus percentage is 3%, the calculation would be: $50,000 x 0.03 = $1,500.
+For example, if an employee earns $50,000 per year and the bonus percentage is 3%, the calculation would be: $50,000 x 0.03 = $1,500.

 Sign-on bonuses are typically flat rates given to new hires.
 If the bonus is paid in increments over a contract period, you divide the bonus amount by the contract length.